-Example 1: If If I Leave For Work at ___, I Can Avoid Traffic
+Example 1: If I Leave For Work at ___, I Can Avoid Traffic

 One day, you leave for work at 8:30 and arrive at 9:15.
 The next day, you leave for work at 8:00 and arrive to work at 8:35.
 Another day, you leave for work at 8:15 and arrive to work at 8:50.

-You come to the conclusion that rush hour traffic starts to pick up between 8:15 and 8:30.
+You conclude that rush hour traffic picks up between 8:15 and 8:30.
 If you leave for work around 8:15, you’ll get to work on time.

-Inductive reasoning can be used to draw conclusions about one specific person, place, or thing.
+Inductive reasoning can be used to conclude about one specific person, place, or thing.
 Let’s say you get a new cat.
 Your friend tells you that their cat loves belly rubs and asks if your cat is the same way.
-In order to give an answer to your friend, you have to draw from past experiences.
-One time, you pet the cat on its head and the cat started purring.
+To answer your friend, you have to draw from past experiences.
+One time, you pet the cat on its head, and the cat started purring.
 Petting the cat on its back evoked a similar reaction.
 But the cat got finicky if you tried to rub its belly.
-You come to the conclusion that your cat just doesn’t love belly rubs.
+You conclude that your cat doesn’t love belly rubs.